 • Invest in innovation and R&D for lower- or neutral-cost solutions that promote energy efficiency, climate adaptation and resiliency, accessibility and health and safety.
 Before regulating in these areas, cost-neutral innovations are required.

-• Adopt affordability as a core objective of the National Building Code and all related standards to ensure that we are building better, more efficient houses for the same proce or less moving forward.
+• Adopt affordability as a core objective of the National Building Code and all related standards to ensure that we are building better, more efficient houses for the same price or less moving forward.

 • Work with the provinces to have the EnerGuide Rating System (ERS) labels on all homes at time of resale.